Main page content

 a) Real Estate Sales Contracts;

-b) any Campus Lease (defined in Section 8.1 below) to be executed by the Executive Director of Real Estate or a delegate in the Real Estate Office;
+b) any Campus Lease (defined in Section 8.1 below) to be executed by the Executive Vice Chancellor for Business Affairs or a delegate in the Real Estate Office;

 c) any Space Lease (defined in Section 8.1 below):